 Related: Pools at Disney’s Polynesian

-The Feature Pool water slide at Disney’s Contemporary Resort is relatively easy with minimal twists and turns.
-It’s also perfect for younger children since it’s only 17′ high.
+The Feature Pool water slide at Disney’s Contemporary Resort is relatively simple, with minimal twists and turns.
+It’s also perfect for younger children since it’s only 17′.

-Over at the Wilderness Lodge, the Copper Creek Springs pool has a mild 67′ water slide.
+Over at the Wilderness Lodge, the Copper Creek Springs pool has a 67′ water slide.
 This slide doesn’t require climbing a large staircase to access, making it kid-friendly.
-You can tell from the picture below that this one is mild.
+You can tell from the picture below that this slide offers a mild slope.

-Additionally, Disney’s Animal Kingdom Lodge has a similar water slide that’s 67′ long at the Uzima Springs Pool.
+Disney’s Animal Kingdom Lodge also has a kid-friendly water slide that’s 67′ long.
+You’ll find this slide at the Uzima Springs Pool at Jambo House.

-This slide at Jambo house is relatively mild and doesn’t require climbing too many stairs.
+It’s a relatively mild slide and doesn’t require climbing too many stairs.

 Disney’s Boardwalk Inn has one of the most incredible water slides on the property, the Keister Coaster.
 That’s right, this water slide at the Luna Park Pool is designed to look like a classic wooden roller coaster!
 It’s 200′ in length!

-While the kids love this water slide, you’ll want to know it has a pretty decent staircase to climb to access it.
+While the kids love this water slide, you’ll want to know it has a pretty long staircase to climb.

 Related: Luna Park Pool at Boardwalk

 Get ready for the ride of your life!
-Parents, it’s a lot of fun, but it’s much faster than you’ll probably anticipate.
-Ask me how I know this.
+Parents, this slide is a lot of fun.
+However, it’s much faster than you probably anticipate.

 Moving on, we’ll take a quick look at the waterslide at the Fuentes del Morro pool at Disney’s Caribbean Beach.
 Actually, this pool has two water slides!
-One is 102 feet long and sits up in a lookout tower.
+One is 102 feet long and sits at the top of a lookout tower.

-Most of this slide goes through a tunnel, so you can’t see it.
+Most of this slide goes through a tunnel, so you can’t see it from the outside.

-The second waterslide is much milder and is a good fit for younger children.
+The second waterslide is milder and is a good fit for younger children.

 Related: Pools at Disney’s Caribbean Beach

 Residing next door to Caribbean Beach is Disney’s Riviera Resort.
-Riviera is one of the newer Disney Resorts and has a beautiful feature pool with an awesome waterslide.
+This resort offers a beautiful feature pool with an incredible waterslide.